 Professional wheel repair services can be rather expensive, and many people may be able to fix minor damages themselves.
 Below is a section providing information on how to repair wheel damage on your own.

 How to Fix Wheel Damage Yourself

 The good news about repairing wheels is that if the damage is minor and you have some tool skills, you may be able to fix the damage yourself.
 You may need to buy some additional materials, but basic tools should be all you need to fix your wheels.
 Usually, small dents and bends in the rim and cosmetic damage like curb rash and scratches can be fixed at home.
-Rim scratch and curb rash repair can actually be very cheap to fix:
+Rim scratch repair costs and curb rash repair costs can actually be pretty low:

 Wheel Refinishing Cost, Repainting, Tire Removal…